 The benefits of real estate school for investors

-On the downside, there are the costs to think about.
+On the downside, there are costs to think about.
 In Texas, for example, it costs about $1,000 to get your license -- and that includes your application, pre-licensing course, and state exam fees.
-On top of this, there are annual fees to maintain your license and meet continuing education requirements.
+On top of those, there are annual fees to maintain your license and meet continuing education requirements.

 What to look for in a real estate school

 If you do decide that going to real estate school is a good move for your investing goals, then do your research before deciding where you'll attend.

 You'll want to consider the following:

 - Teaching methods: Are there online class options or only in-person classes?
 What is the time commitment like?
 You'll need to make sure it works with your learning style, schedule, and bandwidth.

 - Reputation: Is the school widely known in the local real estate industry?
 Does it have great graduates they can point you to?
 You might consider talking with a few local real estate professionals for some recommendations.

 - Experience: How long has the school been in business?
 Does it have the proper licensing and credentials?
 You can check with your state's real estate commission to be sure.